WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

 that can be supplied to `resume`,`resume_throw`, `switch` or `cont.bind`.

-SL: I think the following observation probably belongs in design considerations rather than here

-Partial application turns out to be important in practice due to the block and type structure of Wasm as in order to return a continuation from a block, all branches within the block must agree on the type of continuation.
-By using `cont.bind`, one can programmatically ensure that the branches within a block each return a continuation with compatible type (the [Examples](#examples) section provides several example usages of `cont.bind`).

 ### Trapping continuations

 In order to allow ensuring that control cannot be captured across